Elspex/Shellshock.ioHack/README.md

 This is a Shellshock.io cheat loaded in tampermonkey.
 This cheat was originally created by TDStuart but was then patched.
 After it got patched i took it to myself and decided i would try to fix it.
 It worked!
 I hope you enjoy Crackware V5.1.1

+# UPDATE
+## Hack is no longer tampermonkey.
+It's now a chrome extention.

 # You can view the raw code to the hack [here:](https://dl.dropboxusercontent.com/s/wjuz0lovxa00an3/5shellshock.min.js0)

 ### 💪 Features